Unizy12/resume/content/home/experience.md

     description: |2-
         Responsibilities include:

-        * Examined the structure of webs, and operated a web crawler to collect entity instances related to music.
-Added more than 10,000 instances, helped the customers better find their music tastes, and made the company recommend the music to the customers more accurately.
+        * Built a word2vec word vector NLP model to calculate the similarity between finance words.
+Expanded 5,000 words, and enhanced the recall of the tagging process by 3%.
-        * Built the word2vec word vector NLP model, and analyzed the similarity between words of finance vocabulary.
-Expanded 5,000 words to the thesaurus, increased the recall of the tagging process by 2%.
+        * Deployed a Web Crawler to collect music entities, added more than 10,000 entities, and 87% of them were utilized for tagging users to make advertising more precise.
-        * Used Hive SQL to query music data from the database, analyzed the features such as the popularity of it with Python.
-Showed the result to the product manager through PPT, helped better make advertisements strategies.
+        * Operated hive SQL to query music data, analyzed the popularity of them with Pandas, and helped increased DAU by 5000.
-        * Learnt to code in Scala, helped improve the data mining process, and improved the accuracy of tagging process to 90%.
+        * Coded in Scala, helped improve the data mining logic, and improved the accuracy of tagging process to 90%.

   - title: 'Analyst Intern'
     company: 'Wuhan Bureau Of Statistics'